Brian Laws: Managerial career

 In January 2010, Laws was linked with a surprise return to his first club Burnley as manager, this following the departure of Owen Coyle to Bolton Wanderers.
 On 13 January, Laws was appointed as the new manager of Burnley.
 They lost 15 of their remaining 18 Premier League games, plummeting from mid table in January to the relegation zone; their relegation being confirmed with two matches remaining.
 Despite this setback, the Burnley board of directors agreed that Laws would be in charge of the team for the quest to regain top flight status in 2010–11.

-In summer 2010 he let a number of older players go and sold Steven Fletcher to Wolves.
+In summer 2010 he let a number of older players go and sold Steven Fletcher to Wolverhampton Wanderers.
 In pre-season he has had a successful start winning all games, bar one draw.
-Laws made a number of signings during the summer transfer window, including Chris Iwelumo from Wolves and Ross Wallace from local rivals Preston North End.
+Laws made a number of signings during the summer transfer window, including Chris Iwelumo from Wolverhampton Wanderers and Ross Wallace from local rivals Preston North End.
 Laws managed his 700th league game in a 4–0 win over Hull City.
 However, after a poor run of results that left Burnley 9th in the Championship, after the 2–0 loss to Scunthorpe United which saw Burnley fans calling for his dismissal, on 29 December 2010 it was announced that Laws had been dismissed from the club.

 On 17 September 2012, Laws was appointed Director of Football at Shamrock Rovers until the end of the 2012 League of Ireland season.

 On 29 October 2012, Laws returned as manager of League One Scunthorpe United, following the dismissal of Alan Knill.
 In November 2013 he was dismissed by Scunthorpe following the side's FA Cup defeat by local rivals Grimsby Town.

 He currently provides analysis and co-commentary on Nottingham Forest matches for BBC Radio Nottingham and Sheffield Wednesday matches on BBC Radio Sheffield.

-Personal
+Personal life

-Laws has two children from his late first wife and a son with his second wife, Jane.
+Laws has two children from his late first wife and a son called Thomas with his second wife, Jane.

 in November 2016, Laws revealed to Sheffield Live TV that he underwent double heart bypass surgery.